 Even if someone has heard of the term mixing and mastering, there is always so much misconception about what each of them means in the audio production process.

 There is so much difference between mixing and mastering, you might even need to hire separate people to do it if it’s a really big project.

 Mixing and Mastering are two entirely different processes.
 Mixing is a process by which audio tracks are put together in terms of dynamics, space, and control.
 Mastering is a process by which audio tracks are made to sound loud and clear in all audio systems.

 Just knowing the names or even a defining won’t suffice in understanding the process of mixing and mastering.
 In this article, I will walk you through the nuances of mixing and mastering.

-This will open your eyes to why mixing and mastering, requires more attention to detail.
-Let’s get started on this shall we?
+This will open your eyes to why mixing and mastering, require more attention to detail.
+Let’s get started on this, shall we?

 What is mixing?

 As we talked about before, mixing is a vital part of the whole audio engineering process.
 There are even courses offered by colleges just on this topic called mixing.

 Mixing engineers are even paid more than artists and signers sometimes because of the complexity of some projects.

 Mixing is a process in which several audio editing techniques are performed to make the track sound cohesive and pleasant.
 You can check my article on 7 audio editing techniques here.